vikash-ftw/Hyperledger-Fabric-v2/README.md

 Here MongoDB will run on the port **27017**.

-To view the data on GUI then checkout Compass, download and install it on your OS - [MongoDB_Compass](https://www.mongodb.com/products/tools/compass)
+To view the data on GUI then checkout Compass, download and install - [MongoDB_Compass](https://www.mongodb.com/products/tools/compass)

-`In case if you running your own full non dockerized version of mongodb then edit OFFCHAIN_MONGODB_ADDRESS environment variable in same .env file.`
+`In case if we are running our own full non dockerized version of mongodb then we need to edit OFFCHAIN_MONGODB_ADDRESS environment variable in same .env file.`

 ## Tech Stack